-The Group has exposure to foreign currency risk through its investments in unhedged global equities via equity trusts.
-This exposure is monitored against the investment policy parameters and does not present a material risk at balance date.
+The group has exposure to foreign currency risk through investments in unhedged global equities.
+This exposure is monitored against the investment policy.
+The Group has no material risk to foreign currency risk at balance date.

 The Group has no material exposure to commodity price risk.